INTERSECT-SDK/python-sdk/docs/index.rst

 Python SDK for INTERSECT
 ========================

 This site provides documentation for INTERSECT's Python SDK.
+See the getting started section for installation and usage.
+See the API documentation for more information about the SDK.

 .. toctree::
    :maxdepth: 2